GitInMaRepo/T-Rest_vs_Angularsaurus/README.md

 - I never use the "single dinosaur function"
 - The first time I wrote that I had created a new component I didn't
+- I greatly underestimated ATDD with Jasmine.
+I will have to work on that in an extra format.
+  So no matter what my checkin comments promise, there will be no ATDD